 Katie Nelson from Blueprint Games did a super detailed talk about the way her company produces game content for the new horror game Relapse.
-It’s a great look into the pipeline, which could be used by any game developer: AAA or indie.

 Blueprint Games was founded in 2015 by James and Katie after graduating Games Technology at Bournemouth University.
 James took on the role of the programmer whilst I work on the art.
 We were joined by Andy who helped us with project management and writing the full story.
 Relapse will be our first project and original IP.